 What To Do If You Have SIBO

 It’s important that you work closely with your medical professionals if you think you have SIBO.
-Tell them what’s going on, and include any plans you might have regarding what you want to do about it.
-Your doctor may be able to offer to test for SIBO, in which case you can get confirmation of the underlying issue before moving forward with treatment.
+Be open about your symptoms and include any plans you might have regarding treatment.
+Your doctor may be able to offer to test for SIBO, in which case you can get confirmation of the underlying issue before moving forward.

 However, you don’t need a diagnosis to make the diet changes necessary to start addressing the problem.
 There are a few things you can do on your own to help combat SIBO.

 While fibre is important in providing bulk to your stool, it takes a while to move through your digestive tract.
 When fibre moves slowly through the small intestine, the overgrown bacteria feed on this fibre and release hydrogen gas.
 This leads to further discomfort, bloating, burping, and gas.
 While dealing with SIBO, stick to low-fibre foods like white rice, potato, and protein.

 While antibiotics may be an option for some struggling with SIBO, anti-microbial supplements can also help reduce the number of overgrown bacteria.
 In fact, one study found that herbal therapy could be just as effective as antibiotic treatment for SIBO.
 Antimicrobials you could consider supplementing include garlic, ginger, chinese skullcap, and oregano oil.

 When dealing with digestive issues, it’s important to honour the mind-body connection.
 Your brain and gut are in constant communication via the vagus nerve.
 Being under high stress or chronic stress can impact your gastrointestinal tract and hinder it’s ability to function optimally.
 You don’t need to overhaul your life, but making small changes like practicing meditation or breathing techniques can go a long way.